 Shared Wall Noise

-- Conversations, music, or TV sounds from neighbors.
+- Music or TV sounds

-- Vibrations caused by appliances or furniture movement.
+- Vibrations from appliances or furniture movement

 Common Entry Points

-- Thin walls without insulation.
+- Thin walls lacking proper insulation

 Materials to Combat Noise